alecramsay/T/docs/commands/first.md

 # first

-Select the first N (or N%) rows.
+Select the first N (or N%) rows from the top table on the stack.
 Discard the rest.
+Pop that table off and push the new table onto the stack.

 ## Examples